Kirix Strata Blog

 For further information on Strata date conversion, please see this help page.

-4 Responses to “Converting Julian dates and Unix timestamps”
+One Response to “Converting Julian dates and Unix timestamps”

 1. JD Edwards Date Conversions (CYYDDD) | Strata Blog says: